 On your second day, head straight to where the action is, the Downtown Los Angeles.
 Downtown Los Angeles or DTLA is the central business district of LA and is home to some of world-class museums and infrastructures.
 Walk around DTLA and make sure to visit must-see spots such as: City Hall, The Broad Museum, Walt Disney Concert Hall, of course the Grand Central Market for some authentic local foods.
 For sports enthusiast, Staples Center is just around the corner so you shouldn’t miss it.
 For bookworms, the famous The Last Bookstore is along the 5th that sells not only books but vinyl records as well.
 After touring the downtown, proceed to Griffith Observatory.

-Griffith is one of the famous landmarks of Los Angeles and is located on the southern slope of Mount Hollywood.
+One of the most famous landmarks of Los Angeles is Griffith Observatory and is located on the southern slope of Mount Hollywood.
 It is an observatory, but, it is also famous for its great vantage point of downtown LA and the Hollywood sign.
 Being on top makes you realize the vastness of LA and make sure to wait until the sun is setting, it is incredible dope.
 Public bus service runs daily from Vermont/Sunset Metro Station to Observatory.